FAQs

 DO I HAVE TO GO TO COURT TO GET A DIVORCE?

-Whether or not you must appear in court usually depends upon whether either party wishes for temporary (“pendente lite”) relief that cannot be resolved by agreement and whether either party wishes for final relief that cannot be resolved by agreement.
+Whether or not you must appear in court usually depends on whether either party wishes for temporary (“pendente lite”) relief that cannot be resolved by agreement and whether either party wishes for final relief that cannot be resolved by agreement.
 Most cases are settled out of the courtroom on both a temporary and final basis.
-Typically, a judge is willing to receive an affidavit swearing that the marriage is irretrievably broken and there is no hope of reconciliation or there exists such a complete incompatibility of temperament that the parties can no longer live together, and that the agreement between the spouses and related documents should be incorporated into any Final Judgment and Decree of Divorce that is entered by the Court.
+Typically, a judge is willing to receive an affidavit swearing that the marriage is irretrievably broken.
+There is no hope of reconciliation, or such a complete incompatibility of temperament exists that the parties can no longer live together, and that the agreement between the spouses and related documents should be incorporated into any Final Judgment and Decree of Divorce that the Court enters.

 WHAT IS MEDIATION?

-Mediation is one method of settling your case in a more amicable fashion and without the unpredictability and cost of resolution of your family disputes in the courtroom.
-The mediator is not a judge; he or she facilitates the settlement process by meeting with both parties in separate rooms and determining, by traveling between the respective sides and conveying offers between them, whether a settlement can be reached.
-In some Alabama counties, mediation is required before the Court will set your divorce action for a final hearing.
-Our family law attorney has extensive experience in advising clients throughout the mediation process so you are able to make the most informed decision when deciding whether to resolve your case in this manner.
+Mediation is one method of settling your case in a more amicable fashion and without the unpredictability and cost of resolving your family disputes in the courtroom.
+The mediator is not a judge; he or she facilitates the settlement process by meeting with both parties in separate rooms and determining whether a settlement can be reached by traveling between the respective sides and conveying offers between them.
+Mediation is required in some Alabama counties before the Court sets your divorce action for a final hearing.
+Our family law attorney has extensive experience in advising clients throughout the mediation process, so you can make the most informed decision when deciding whether to resolve your case in this manner.

 HOW IS CHILD SUPPORT CALCULATED IN ALABAMA?

 Judges calculate child support in Alabama based on the Child Support Guidelines (found in A.R.J.A.
-Rule 32) and in the form of an “income share” model of a child support worksheet where each party’s percentage contribution to the parties’ combined gross income is the basis for the child support calculation.
-The most recent child support worksheet form (Form CS-42) can be found here and the schedule of child-support obligations can be found here.
-The mathematical formula used to calculate child support takes into account prior child support orders for other children, health insurance costs, child care costs, and alimony payments.
+Rule 32) and in the form of an “income share” model of a child support worksheet, where each party’s percentage contribution to the parties’ combined gross income is the basis for the child support calculation.
+The most recent child support worksheet form (Form CS-42) can be found here, and the schedule of child-support obligations can be found here.
+The mathematical formula used to calculate child support considers prior child support orders for other children, health insurance costs, child care costs, and alimony payments.
 However, under certain circumstances, the settlement agreement by the parties or the final order of the Court can deviate from the amount set out by the guidelines.
-Our family law attorney can collect the necessary information from you and provide you with an idea of how much child support you might be owed or what amount you might owe your spouse, depending on the eventual outcome of your case.
+Our family law attorney can collect the necessary information from you and give you an idea of how much child support you might be owed or what amount you might owe your spouse, depending on the eventual outcome of your case.

 WHAT HAPPENS IF MY FORMER SPOUSE’S INCOME GOES UP OR DOWN?

 Both child support and periodic alimony are modifiable based upon a change in either party’s income and/or financial circumstances.
-The Child Support Guidelines specifically state that, if after application of the guidelines there is a 10% difference in the existing support and the recalculated amount, then there is a rebuttable presumption that the support should be modified.
-Child support is also modifiable based upon a change in the needs, conditions, and circumstances of the child.
-After a consultation, our family law attorney can advise you on whether you might be entitled to a modification and the process that entails.
+The Child Support Guidelines specifically state that, if there is a 10% difference in the existing support and the recalculated amount after applying the guidelines, then there is a rebuttable presumption that the support should be modified.
+Child support is also modifiable based on a change in the child’s needs, conditions, and circumstances.
+After a consultation, our family law attorney can advise you on whether you might be entitled to a modification and what the process entails.

 WHAT IS LEGAL CUSTODY?

-The term “legal custody” encompasses each parent’s right to information about his or her child and concerns decision making regarding the child.
-When parents have joint legal custody, they are under a duty to notify and communicate with each other about issues concerning their child.
+The term “legal custody” encompasses each parent’s right to information about his or her child and concerns decision-making regarding the child.
+When parents have joint legal custody, they are obliged to notify and communicate with each other about issues relating to their child.

 WHAT IS PHYSICAL CUSTODY?